stud131/docs-monaca/content/faq/general.en.md

 ## What is Monaca?

 Monaca is a development environment for smartphone applications provided by Asial Corporation.
-You can develop your app using Monaca Cloud IDE which operates via the Web.
 Monaca does not only provide a development environment at your fingertips, but also allows everyone to develop easily smartphone applications.